BossOverlordX/Port-Scanner/README.md

 ## How It Works

-The script parses all arguments using sys.argv and translates URLs into IPv4 addresses using socket.gethostbyname() The script iterates through the provided port range, attempting to establish a connection for each port using a TCP socket.
+The script parses all arguments using sys.argv and translates URLs into IPv4 addresses using socket.gethostbyname().
+The script iterates through the provided port range, attempting to establish a connection for each port using a TCP socket.
 Using socket.connect_ex(), the script will be able to only output ports with a successful status code and will not raise exceptions for failed connections.